+7. Optionally, if object repair is provisioned, the MBSTF creates an object ingest session with the MBS AS and latter ingests the relevant user data via MBS-12.

-6. The MBS-Aware Application requests the MBS Client to access a specific MBS User Service by invoking procedures at MBS-6.
+8. The MBS-Aware Application requests the MBS Client to access a specific MBS User Service by invoking procedures at MBS-6.

-7. Optional: If it has not already been received in step 3 above, the MBSF Client may discover additional access information about this MBS User Service by querying the MBSF via MBS-5.
+9. Optional: If it has not already been received in step 3 above, the MBSF Client may discover additional access information about this MBS User Service by querying the MBSF via MBS-5.